 Where is Lake Oroville

-As you can see, Lake Oroville is the perfect getaway with your family or friends.
+As you can see, Lake Oroville is the perfect getaway for your family or friends.
 Escape to this uncrowded splendor and spend true quality time away from it all.

 Lake Oroville Recreation Area is located 70 miles from Sacramento and 150 from San Francisco